Damogen Furies

-Damogen Furies is the fourteenth studio album by British electronic musician Squarepusher.
+Damogen Furies is the eleventh studio album by British electronic musician Squarepusher.
 It was announced on 18 February 2015 and released on 20 April 2015.
 Along with the announcement of the album, the third track, "Rayc Fire 2", was released for free on Squarepusher's site, on which a series of live dates in support of the album were also announced.

 Critical reception

 Daryl Keating of Exclaim! wrote that Damogen Furies is "a scattershot release, but one that's definitely worth exploring," citing "a return to the jazz-fuelled, IDM-inflected drum & bass of Squarepusher's heyday" while also remaining "stuck in the fantasy world that has marred his last few releases."